Submitting a CMCF Proposal for Peer-Review

 Beamline / Technique

-- Normally, choose CMCF / MX, which will allow both CMCF-BM & CMCF-ID access.
+- For macromolecular crystallography, choose CMCF / MX, which will allow both CMCF-BM & CMCF-ID access.

 - Note: for non-MX projects only, such as small molecule crystallography or powder diffraction, choose CMCF-BM.